 They must look so beautiful if you come here for the first prayer of the day turning the whole place into a magical fairy tale with all the shades of colours projecting on the walls.
 The carpet inside the mosque is known to be the biggest carpet in the world, and is absolutely stunning as well.
 It feels so soft and comforting under the bare feet peaking out from the abaya.

 Emily was constantly getting lost behind me shooting everything like a paparazzi, but I am glad she had fun.
 I wouldn’t be able to impress her with the skyscrapers or the malls.

-So if you are in the region and you want to experience something special, go visit the Grand Mosque in Abu Dhabi – it is free and it is absolutely stunning.
+So if you are in the region and you want to experience something special, go visit the Grand Mosque in Abu Dhabi – it is free and it is absolutely unbelievable.

-I want to come back when it is a bit cooler outside and when it is blue hour.
-I am sure this place looks stunning at sunset.
+I want to come back when it is a bit cooler outside and when it is the blue hour.
+I am sure this place looks majestic at sunset.